DurdonaG/covidvaccination_for_jhustudents/README.md

 ![](https://github.com/DurdonaG/covidvaccination_for_jhustudents/blob/main/Images/vaccinatedpeople.png)

-## How fast are countries vaccinating?
+### How fast are countries vaccinating?

 Among countries with more than 1 million people, Mongolia is currently vaccinating faster than any other, administering a daily average of 2,289 doses per 100,000 people in the past seven days.
 Their fastest was about 2,289 doses per 100,000 people per day.

-## Do some countries have an advantage?
+### Do some countries have an advantage?
 Yes, generally richer and more developed countries have better health care infrastructure to manufacture, acquire and administer doses.

-About 55% of people who have received at least one dose of a coronavirus vaccine were from high income countries, and at least 53% were from Europe and North America.
-(Again, that only includes data from countries that report these figures.)
+About 55% of people who have received at least one dose of a coronavirus vaccine were from high income countries, and at least 53% were from Europe and North America (that only includes data from countries that report these figures.)

 ## Conclusion

-To conclude, vaccination availabilitty differs by country
+To conclude, vaccination availabilitty differs by country depending on various factors such as health care infrastructure to manafacture.